-If you are working on a particular project, you might want to keep track of what you are using, which supplies, which fonts, which settings, and so on.
-Whether it is for your own future reference, or because you need to give credits for some graphics, using a notebook might work for some projects, but there is a better way to do so.
+If you are working on a particular project, you might want to keep track of what you are using.
+Which supplies, which fonts, or which settings, are you using?
+It might be for your own future reference, or because you need to give credits for some graphics.
+Using a notebook might work for some projects, but there is a better way to do so.

 Image Information